IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Troubleshooting.md

 **Current behavior:** The Legend is fixed to the top-right corner with a 16px edge margin.
 It cannot be dragged or repositioned.
 If it obscures your work, toggle it off with Ctrl+L and use the tooltip for individual wire analysis.

+---

+## Hotspots Issues

 ### Hotspots list is empty

 **Symptoms:** Legend's Hotspots section shows but with no entries.

 **Possible causes:**
-1. The material has very few nodes — Hotspots shows the Top N, where N depends on material size
+1. The material has very few nodes — Hotspots shows only nodes with positive incremental cost
 2. All nodes have zero incremental cost
 3. The current mode may not have cost data (e.g., Samples mode on a material with no textures)